Species Introduction

 Q: How do I properly acclimatise Apistogramma Macmasteri to my aquarium?

-Acclimatising Apistogramma Macmasteri is crucial for their health.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually add small amounts of aquarium water to the bag every 5 minutes for about an hour.
-This slow process helps the fish adjust to the new water parameters.
-Once acclimatised, gently net the fish into the tank, avoiding adding bag water to prevent introducing contaminants.
+Acclimatising your Apistogramma Macmasteri is crucial for their health.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually add small amounts of tank water into the bag every 5 minutes for an hour.
+This process helps them adjust to the water chemistry.
+Once acclimatised, gently net the fish into the tank, avoiding adding bag water to your aquarium, which could introduce contaminants.

 ✓ Expert Tip